The Confession, The Confusion & The Inevitable

 Howard's interest in modern psychiatry and the human condition dates back to his college days where he earned degrees in psychology and zoology, while doggedly pursuing out-of-body experiences on a regular basis.
 Fortunately, his reckless behavior predated the YouTube era, so he was able to avoid the worldwide embarrassment and ridicule he'd certainly be enjoying today if his late-night chemistry experiments had been captured on film.

 Running After Midnight is the story of a young man who enlists in the military, leaving behind family, friends and the love of his life in a quest to find himself while courageously serving his country.
 During the course of several overseas tours our hero learns the indelible lessons of war as he begins to question his motivations and actions.
-Returning home afflicted with PTSD, he struggles with substance abuse and other intractable problems.
+Returning home burdened with guilt and psychological distress, he struggles with substance abuse and other intractable problems.
 While trying to mend the fractured relationships he maintains with his dysfunctional family he manages to rekindle the romance with the woman he once foolishly tried to leave behind.

 As our hero's delicate psyche begins to heal he experiences a political and spiritual awakening.
 Tired of watching career politicians elevate hypocrisy to a cynical art form, he becomes a vocal advocate against policies that empower and enrich the minority at the expense of the majority.
 Still, all he's searching for is peace of mind.
 Well, that and a new pair of black Lucchese boots.